Skip to content

 Complete Task

-Mark a task as complete using one of the following methods:
+The complete_task action marks a task as complete.
+You can identify the task to complete using one of the following methods:

 • Using taskId.